Wifx/lorix-os/README.md

 The following setup has to be done only once and can be passed for the next build.

-Download the workspace using git</br>
+Download the workspace using git<br />
 ```shell
 $ cd work_directory
 $ git clone --recursive -j8 https://git.wifx.net/wifx/next/wifx-yocto-lorix-workspace.git